LLouiie/intro_ml_cw1/README.md

 ## Tips & Notes
 - Ensure labels are integers; features should be numeric (float-compatible).
 - Reproducibility: CV splitting uses the provided `seed` for shuffling.
-- Avoid training with empty arrays; functions validate shapes where necessary.
+- Avoid training with empty arrays, functions validate shapes where necessary.
 - `plot_pca_scatter_with_regions` is an approximation of decision regions via PCA back-projection; interpret qualitatively.
 - **Coursework compliance**: Only uses `numpy`, `matplotlib`, and standard Python libraries (as required by the assignment).
 - **Implementation**: Decision tree algorithm follows PDF Algorithm 1 exactly, including depth tracking and left-then-right recursion.